ktonneh/cluster-setup/README.md

 kubeadm init --apiserver-advertise-address=${MASTER_IP} --pod-network-cidr=10.244.0.0/16
 ```

+Configure docker's cgroup driver
+There are chances that the kubeadm init command is going to fail saying the different cgroup drvers are being used in the kubelet (systemd) and docker (cgroupfs) service.
+To resolve that we will make sure that both the services are running with the same cgroup driver.
+It's recommended that we use systemd as cgroup driver for both of the services.
+To restart docker with systemd as cgroup driver, change the service file (/lib/systemd/system/docker.service) for docker to accept cgroup driver

+ExecStart=/usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock --exec-opt native.cgroupdriver=systemd
+and then restart the docker service

+# reload unit/config files
+systemctl daemon-reload
+# restart docker service
+systemctl restart docker
+You will have to do this on all the other instances as well.

 #### Join worker nodes to the Leader node

 Once the command `kubeadm init` is completed on the leader node, below we would get a command like below in the output of `kubeadm init` that can be run on worker nodes to make them join the leader node.